SolidWallOfCode/libswoc/doc/code/Vectray.en.rst

 |V| is a class intended to replace :code:`std::vector` in situations where performance is critical.
 An instance of |V| contains a static array of size :arg:`N` which is used in preference to allocating memory.
 If the number of instances is generally less than :arg:`N` then no memory allocation / deallocation is done and the performance is as fast as a :code:`std::array`.
-Unlike an array if the required memory exceeds the static limits the internal storage is changed to a :code:`std::vector` without data loss.
+Unlike an array, if the required memory exceeds the static limits the internal storage is changed to a :code:`std::vector` without data loss.
+Another key difference is the number of valid elements in the container can vary.

-Performance gain from using this class depends on
+Performance gain from using this class depends upon

 *  The static limit :arg:`N` being relatively small to minimize fixed costs.
 *  Required storage usually fits within the static limits.